Supporting wellbeing

 - are community-led (i.e., decision-making, implementation, and/or participation.
 Community consultation is not considered equivalent to community-led.)

-Organizations seeking sponsorships for events or activities should contact communityrelations@medavie.ca.
+The Medavie Foundation does not provide sponsorships.
+Organizations seeking sponsorships should contact communityrelations@medavie.ca.

 Healthy Living